Effective: January 31st, 2022

 We may also collect some personal information about you from third parties, including social media networks (e.g., Twitter) when you post reviews or comments on our social media pages.

 A cookie is a small string of information that a website that you visit transfers to your browser for identification purposes.
 Cookies can be used to follow your activity while using a website or across websites, and that information helps organizations understand your preferences and tendencies, as well as improve and personalize your website experience.
 Some cookies are necessary to operate a website, while others can be functional, analytical, or used for targeted advertising.
 More information about cookies and how they work is available at www.allaboutcookies.org.

 Cookies on our Site are generally divided into the following categories:

 - Strictly Necessary Cookies: These are required for the operation of our Site.
-They include, for example, cookies that enable you to log into secure areas.
+They include, for example, cookies that are intended to secure our Site.
 These cookies are session cookies that are erased when you close your browser.